-Parameter Description Voltage towards ground Interlocking is active if a switch/disconnector is to be closed, to which grounded potential is connected to and one or more connections in the ALC model are live or undefined.
-In doing so, it is also ensured that voltage to ground is detected by means of a transformer.
+Parameter Description Voltage towards Interlocking is active if a switch/disconnector is to be closed, to which

+Parameter Description ground grounded potential is connected to and one or more connections in the ALC model are live or undefined.
+This ensures that the voltage towards the ground in a line is also detected by an intermediate transformer .
 Default status: unlockable Examples: After switching the element, one side is grounded and the other is live.
-Switching operation in area with undefined Interlocking is active if a switch/disconnector is to be closed and both of its connectors are 'undefined' or 'disturbed'. status Default Status: unlockable Disconnector under load Interlocking is active if certain conditions have been met for switching the disconnector on (= close) or off (= open).
+Switching operation in area with Interlocking is active if a switch/disconnector is to be closed and both of its connectors are undefined or invalid . undefined status Default status: unlockable Disconnector under load Interlocking is active if certain conditions have been met for switching the disconnector on (= close) or off (= open).
 Default status: unlockable Conditions: see "Disconnector under load - interlocking conditions (on page 38)" section.
 Device would not be supplied Interlocking is active if a switch/disconnector is to be opened and a device that is switched on and supplied with voltage from a source (drain) then loses supply.
-Default status: unlockable Area with undefined status Interlocking is active if a switch/disconnector is to be closed and one connector has the status undefined or invalid and the other does not. would increase The interlocking is also reported if the command has been configured with the switching direction none.
+Default status: unlockable Area with undefined status would increase Interlocking is active if a switch/disconnector is to be closed and one connector has the status undefined or invalid and the other does not.
+The interlocking is also reported if the command has been configured with the switching direction none .
 Default status: unlockable Interconnect grids This interlocking is to prevent unintended connection of two networks with different generator sources.
 Interlocking is active if two ALC network areas in which different generators are located are switched together.
 Process-technical generator elements with different numbers of sources are considered different generators.
-Note: The numbers of the sources are configured in the dialog of the ALC configuration project property in the Source tab.
+Note: The numbers of the sources are configured in the dialog of the

+Parameter Description ALC configuration project property in the Source tab.
 Process-technical elements of Function type source are not considered to be generators.

-The interlocking is active if: Both sides of the element are live after switching.
+The interlocking is active if: ▶ Both sides of the element are live after switching.
 One page contains a generator source that is not present in the other network.
 Default status: do not check Line overload The interlocking is active if switching would lead to to a current overload of a line or a transformer in the ALC network.
 Default status: do not check A name can be configured for the element with the Transformer name properties (for transformers) and Line name (for a line).
 This name is used in Runtime as an interlocking text if the element would be overloaded after a switching action.
 In addition, this interlocking is active if A load flow calculation is not possible.
-This is the case for missing or invalid measured values, as well as in the event of a switch having an undefined status (not on or off) ► The load flow calculation cannot achieve a conclusive result.
+This is the case for missing or invalid measured values, as well as in the event of a switch having an undefined status (not on or off) The load flow calculation cannot achieve a conclusive result.
 Note: This interlocking is only available for the optional load flow calculation.
 Interconnect various voltage levels The interlocking is active if ALC sources with different nominal voltages are switched together.
 This check is carried out using the complete network (not just for the switch).
 Default status: do not check